reactioncommerce/reaction-docs/public-docs/installation-reaction-platform.md

 ---

 The Reaction Platform is the easiest way to run the entire suite of Reaction services at once, as of Reaction version 2.0.
-The Platform installs and runs the the entire suite of Reaction services in the these directories:
+The Platform installs and runs the entire suite of Reaction services in these directories:

 | Directory                                                                                  | Services                                   |
 | ------------------------------------------------------------------------------------------ | ------------------------------------------ |